Custom Search

 Repairs on Brick and Masonry

-Many homeowners can appreciate the fact that brick and masonry come to form beautiful portions of the home.
-That they can indeed last, while offering a minimum in the way of maintenance and repair.
-However, when it comes right down to it, bricks and masonry are not necessarily permanent in the sense, they may never need attention.
-Because in fact they do.
+Brick and masonry come to form beautiful portions of the home.
+While offering a minimum in the way of maintenance and repair.
+But, when it comes right down to it, they are not necessarily permanent and should be treated as such.

-From time to time, like everything, walls and walking surfaces should be maintained and this regiment can entail cleaning, sealing, repairing and even replacing individual units, as long as you know how.
+From time to time, like everything, the walls and walking surfaces should be maintained and this regiment can entail cleaning, sealing, repairing and even replacing individual units.
 For masonry, this can cover sealing as well as patching.

-They way these projects are approached makes every bit of difference, and there are recommended steps to be followed.
-Doing these correctly can lengthen lifespans and help to preserve them.
-Noting that skilled efforts to preserve bricks and the visible surfaces of mortar, for example, prevents what could be a mismatch due to discolorations and/or age - combined with the possibility of being put on a brick search for ones that may no longer be found.
+The way that these projects are approached makes every bit of difference, and there are recommended steps to be followed.
+Doing so correctly can lengthen lifespans and help toward preservation.
+Noting that skilled efforts to preserve bricks and the visible surfaces of mortar, for example, might prevent what could be a mismatch due to discolorations and/or age - combined with the possibility of being put on a brick search for units that may no longer be found.

 Sealing Brick Sealing Your Brick

-For how to seal your brick in easy-to-follow steps that can guard against moisture infiltration and promote a healthy vapor-exchange rate.
-That can possibly help the overall wall stability as well.
+Easy-to-follow steps that can help guard against moisture infiltration and promote a healthy vapor-exchange rate.
+Which can possibly increase overall wall stability in the long term as well.

 Tuckpointing Brick Tuckpointing Brick

-From joint removal, to filling and packing the cleared joints and striking them, this covers a step by step approach for the repair that is obvious and where care must be taken so that the replacement is imperceptible.
+From joint removal, to filling and packing the cleared joints and striking, we cover an approach for the repair where care must be taken for the replacement to be imperceptible.

-Notes on Tuckpointing Goes in to greater pointing detail about clearing the joints, mortar methods, bonding agents and use of colorants.
+Notes on Tuckpointing - greater pointing detail about clearing joints, mortar methods, bonding agents and use of colorants.

 Replacing Damaged Brick Replacing Damaged Bricks

-Bricks that are damaged or loose should be replaced while excercising care, particularly with the brick and joint removal.
-This explains cutting partial replacements, pulling the single unit and re-setting in mortar, thru to finishing the joint.
+Bricks that are damaged or loose should be replaced while exercising care.
+This instructional explains the cutting of partial replacements, pulling the single unit and re-setting in mortar thru to joint completion.

-Highlights what to notice and some treatments for brick and masonry conditions such as for cracking, spalling, scaling and joint problems.
-The chimney cap and crown, which is subject to wear along with foundation cracking from undergoing settling.
+What to notice.
+Some of the treatments for brick and masonry conditions such as for cracking, spalling, scaling and joint problems.
+The chimney cap and crown, along with foundation cracking.

 Related :